acquia/lightning/UPDATE.md

 Otherwise, Lightning will leave your configuration alone, respecting the fact that your site owns it.
-So, to bring your site fully up-to-date with the latest default configuration, you must follow the appropriate set(s) of instructions in the "Manual update steps" section of this file.
+So, to bring your site fully up-to-date with the latest default configuration, you must follow the appropriate set(s) of instructions in the "Configuration updates" section of this file.

 ## Updating Lightning